vvcraft/SpawnDeathSign-Plugin/README.md

 SpawnDeathSign is a Paper plugin for Minecraft that create a sign with some information at the player death.

+Plugin version: paper 1.20.x

-The information on the sign will be:
+Information on the sign will be:
 - "RIP" + the player name
 - "Date" + the actual date
 - Why he is dead